neosaurrrus/blog-entries/32 - How to solve problems.md

 Some examples of simplifying

 - If you have an array to interate through, just try and make a solution for just the first element.
-- If you can't recall a method (for rounding a number, say) just refer to it in your comments and leave it for now.
+- If you can't recall a method (for rounding a number, say) just refer to it in your comments and see if you can research it later (if you can't figure it out in a minute or two)

 # Look back and Refactor, I heard you say...